The Fossil Gen 6 Wellness Hybrid is a classier take on a fitness smartwatch | CNN Underscored

 One of my biggest gripes with the Gen 6 Hybrid Wellness is its performance.
 From cycling through the interface to interacting with Alexa, this watch is just plain slow.

-This could be due in part to the E Ink screen, which doesn’t have a very fast refresh rate and takes longer to show information than the LCD screens we see on most watch.
-It’s also likely due to whatever processor Fossil included which, oddly enough, doesn’t feel powerful enough for this device.
+This could be due in part to the E Ink screen, which doesn’t have a very fast refresh rate and takes longer to show information than the LCD screens we see on most smartwatches.
+It’s also likely due to whatever processor Fossil included, which, oddly enough, doesn’t feel powerful enough for this device.

 Overall, you’ll be spending a lot more time on the Gen 6 Hybrid Wellness to do the things that would normally take a couple of seconds on a traditional smartwatch.